Chandos Lake Loop : 50 km

 Apsley to Apsley around Chandos Lake

-There are lots of great roads north of the Kawartha Lakes, they’ve just never been accessible to cyclists who aren’t prepared to risk their lives (more so than usual obviously, we are cyclists after all) to get to them.
+There are lots of great roads north of the Kawartha Lakes, they’ve just never been accessible to cyclists who aren’t prepared to risk their lives to get to them (more so than usual that is.
+We are cyclists after all).

 This ride was thrown together at the last minute to take advantage of a crazy warm post-thanksgiving October day.
-With the new shoulders on Highway 28, we plan on riding north much more often, so this was a good opportunity to scout out the lay of the land once you get off 28.
+With the new shoulders on Highway 28, we plan on riding north much more often, so this was a good opportunity to scout out the lay of the land.

 Also, it didn’t exactly take much planning.
 Start in Apsley, ride clockwise around Chandos Lake, finish in Apsley.
 Done.

-- Parked at the North Kawartha Community Centre, a huge new facility on the edge of the village, it was open and had bathrooms mid-week.
-Then rode right through the tiny but suprisingly complete downtown to begin the ride.
+- Parked at the North Kawartha Community Centre, a huge new facility on the edge of the village, it was open mid-week and the bathrooms were accessible.
+Then we rode right through the tiny but suprisingly complete downtown to begin the ride.
 Apsley is a real place, not 4 houses at a crossroads.

 - Detoured up Clydesdale Rd to see the intersection of Clydesdale and Jeff Rd.
 Jeff is paved out to 28, Clydesdale is dirt heading east off to Coe Hill.

 - Chandos Beach.
-We’d never heard of it before and it's pretty darn nice beach.
+We’d never heard of it before but it's pretty nice beach.
 Completely unexpected.

 - Cut the corner between 620 and 504 at Glen Alda by heading up Glen Alda Rd..
 Beautiful dirt, beautiful views.